 What do they all have in common

-If you look closely you can see that the design is pretty much the same for all the brands and the only difference is the logo.
+If you look closely, you can see that the design is pretty much the same for all the brands, and the only difference is the logo.
 That is why you must look at the description and what they claim.
-I think that they are all made from the same manufacturer but they only put their brand on the knives.
+They are all made by the same manufacturer, but they only put their brand on the knives.
 So I will suggest that you look at the design and buy the cheapest one without looking at the brand.

 Sunlon or Yousunglon VG10 Imported Japanese steel made in China